Stanley Deser

-Stanley Deser (born 1931) is an American physicist known for his contributions to general relativity.
-Currently, he is emeritus Ancell Professor of Physics at Brandeis University in Waltham, Massachusetts and a senior research associate at California Institute of Technology.
+Stanley Deser (March 19, 1931 – April 21, 2023) was an American physicist known for his contributions to general relativity.
+He was an emeritus Ancell Professor of Physics at Brandeis University in Waltham, Massachusetts and a senior research associate at California Institute of Technology.

 Biography

+Born on March 19, 1931, in Równe, Poland (now Rivne, Ukraine).
+He and his family received visas from Aristides de Sousa Mendes in Bayonne, France on June 21, 1940 enabling them to cross into Portugal, thus saving their lives.
+They sailed from Lisbon in May 1941 and settled in New York.

 Deser earned his B.A.
 (Summa cum laude) in 1949 at Brooklyn College in New York, and his master's degree 1950 at Harvard, where he also earned his doctorate in 1953, with a thesis entitled "Relativistic Two Body Interactions".
 From 1953 to 1955, he was at the Institute for Advanced Study in Princeton.
 He was at the Niels Bohr Institute from 1955 to 1957, and a lecturer at Harvard from 1957 to 1958.
 He was an invited professor at the Sorbonne during 1966–1967 and 1971–1972, he held a visiting professorship at All Souls College in Oxford in 1977, and a Loeb Lectureship at Harvard in 1975.

 In the context of general relativity, he developed, with Richard Arnowitt and Charles Misner, the ADM formalism, roughly speaking a way of describing spacetime as space evolving in time, which allows a recasting Einstein's theory in terms of a more general formalism used in physics to describe dynamical systems, namely the Hamiltonian formalism.
 In the framework of that formalism, there is also a straightforward way to define globally quantities like energy or, equivalently, mass (so-called ADM mass/energy) which, in general relativity, is not trivial at all.
 With L. Abbott, Deser extended the notion of energy for gravity with a cosmological constant.
 And with Claudio Teitelboim he showed that supergravity has positive energy.